Neurophysiological correlates of ADHD symptoms.

-Neurophysiological correlates means those processes or states that exist in the brain while the respective symptoms occur.
-This does not mean that the symptoms are causally caused by the brain states or that the brain states are causally caused by the symptoms.
+Neurophysiological correlates refers to those processes or states that exist in the brain while the respective symptoms occur.
+This does not yet indicate whether the symptoms are causally caused by the brain states or whether the brain states are causally caused by the symptoms.

-In the following, we have collected some correlating states of the central nervous system for some symptoms.
-The collection does not claim to be complete, nor does it claim that the most relevant correlates are described.
+Below we have compiled some correlating conditions of the central nervous system for some symptoms.
+The collection does not claim to be complete, nor does it claim to describe the most relevant correlates.

 - Neurophysiological correlates of working memory problems in ADHD